pushkin-consortium/pushkin/docs-gitbook/advanced/troubleshooting-pushkin.md

 ### homebrew install not working

 Homebrew is not compatible with some shells such as tcsh, try using bash or xsh instead.

+### Error: The migration directory is corrupt in `pushkin prep`
+This can happen when your database is still configured for another Pushkin site set up on your system.
+Pushkin does not currently support two active Pushkin sites at the same time, so if you would like to switch between Pushkin sites you're working on, you'll have to run `pushkin kill` before running `pushkin prep`.